 How WordPress Works for Startups?

 Startups are always full of ideas and short in cash.
 Understanding the advancements in technology, many business owners now believe that a digital presence is imminent for their survival.
-Quality website traffic has been seen to increase sales and conversion rates of a business.
+Quality website traffic has been seen to increase the sales and conversion rates of a business.

 This is why every startup should know the basics of how WordPress works.
-It is a super powerful and amazingly free website building platform.
+It is a super powerful and amazingly free website-building platform.
 So, if you’re managing a startup tight on budget, WordPress could be a really good choice, to begin with.

 Ranging from hotel websites to corporate and membership sites, WordPress can handle anything you throw at it.
 It is generally preferred over the other tools, because of its diversity and accessibility.